European life-science infrastructure for biological information

 ELIXIR, the European life-science infrastructure for biological information, is a unique and unprecedented initiative that consolidates Europe's national centres, services, and core bioinformatics resources into a single, coordinated infrastructure.Lue lisää »

 ELIXIR-CONVERGE is a project funded by the European Commission to help standardise life science data management across Europe.
 To achieve this standardisation, the project will develop a data management toolkit for life scientists.Lue lisää »

-HEAP will provide a research resource for the integrated and efficient analysis of the human exposome.
-HEAP will launch a state-of-the-science informatics infrastructure (IaaS) composed of prime ICT resources from partner institutions in several EU countries, accessed through a software platform (PaaS) that includes the world’s fastest Hadoop platform to provide data warehousing and applied AI.Lue lisää »
+HEAP will provide a research resource for an integrated and efficient analysis of the human exposome.
+HEAP will launch a state-of-the-science informatics infrastructure composed of prime ICT resources, accessed through a software platform to provide data warehousing and applied AI.Lue lisää »